-- Save money: enjoy exclusive and complimentary VIP amenities (upgrade on arrival, daily continental breakfast, one island escapade for two, early check-in and late check-out) when you book your stay at One&Only Hayman Island via a Virtuoso travel agent.
+- Save money: enjoy exclusive and complimentary VIP amenities when booking via Virtuoso (e.g. upgrade on arrival, daily continental breakfast, one island escapade for two, early check-in and late check-out).

-- Families with younger children may prefer to stay in the Hayman wing (which is closer to the family pool), while those travelling without chidren may be better off in the Pool wing, near the iconic pool.
+- Families with younger children may prefer to stay in the Hayman wing (which is closer to the family pool), while those traveling without children may be better off in the Pool wing, near the iconic pool.

 - Chances are substantial that you will be upgraded with a helicopter transfer to/from the resort, when you depart from (or leave to) Airlie Beach on the mainland (fewer guests depart from here, making a 10-minute heli flight a more economic transfer option for the resort as compared to a yacht that needs 2 hours to complete the return trip).